 9. Change out light fixtures

-This can be a little more expensive, depending on if the landlord covers the cost and, if not, where you purchase your light fixtures.
-Landlords are obligated to replace damaged or broken fixtures (if it is not your fault), and some landlords may be willing to replace a fixture that is inconvenient, old, or simply hideous if asked.
+This can be a little more expensive, depending on if the landlord covers the cost.
+If not, where you purchase your light fixtures.
+Landlords are obligated to replace damaged or broken fixtures (if it is not your fault).
+Some landlords may be willing to replace a fixture that is inconvenient, old, or simply hideous if asked.

 If your landlord decides not to replace a light fixture for you, you may want to consider replacing the fixture yourself.
 Talk to your landlord first to see if he or she is willing to deduct the cost of the new fixture from your next month’s rent.
 (Our landlord deducted the cost when we replaced our kitchen faucet.)
 If not, it might be in your best interest to just eat the cost.